mattpannella/pupdate/README.md

 #### Disable Asset Downloading
 Set `config.download_assets` to `false` in your settings file, if you'd like to supply your own BIOS and arcade rom files

-#### Preserve Custom Images
+#### Preserve Platforms Folder Customizations
-If you have custom images set for your cores, you can use this option to preserve them during the update process.
+If you have any customizations to the Platforms folder, you can use this option to preserve them during the update process.
-Set `config.preserve_images` to `true` in your settings file, or use `-i` as a command line parameter
+Set `config.preserve_platforms_folder` to `true` in your settings file, or use `-f` as a command line parameter

 #### Github Personal Access Token
 If you're running up against the rate limit on the github api, you can provide your personal access token to the updater via the settings.